-The attackers’ goal may have been money or data, or both, or they may have been more interested in creating reputational damage or, again, all of the above.
+The attackers’ goal may have been money, data, or both, or they may have been more interested in creating reputational damage or, again, all of the above.
 Some of the damage may be immediate, and some longer term.

-Longer term costs can be harder to evaluate, but may revolve around loss of intellectual property that aids a competitor, or loss of confidence among investors or customers.
+Longer-term costs can be harder to evaluate but may revolve around the loss of intellectual property that aids a competitor, or loss of confidence among investors or customers.

 In order to limit the immediate and long-term effects of a successful APT, your security solution needs to include a post-breach strategy.
 At the very minimum, that means the ability to identify and close whatever vulnerabilities were used in the breach, and the ability to collect actionable data; data that will help you make sense of what happened, track down individuals responsible and ultimately help mitigate post-breach costs.

 How SentinelOne Can Help

 Proper detection and security measures are the best way to deal with APT cyber threats.
 This approach involves network administrators, security providers, and a proactive security solution.